 Whole Grain Sourdough Bread Recipe

 After the stretch and fold technique, let the dough rest for another 2-3 hours, allowing it to rise and develop more flavor.
 The dough should increase in volume and become slightly puffy.

-See also Mediterranean Diet Bread Recipe
+See also Whey Bread Recipe

+Whole Grain Sourdough Bread Recipe